FrancesCoronel/personal-website-v3/_posts/2015-02-01-adding-awesome-websites-to-your-chrome-app-launcher.md

 ![](https://core0.staticworld.net/images/article/2013/02/applaunchersplash-100026310-orig.png)

-Unfortunately, if you have a website you visit regularly but isn’t available in the Chrome Web Store, there’s not much you can do.
+Unfortunately, if you have a website you visit regularly but isn't available in the Chrome Web Store, there's not much you can do.

-You can always use **bookmarks,** but if you’re like me, you know too many bookmarks tend to suck and end up just being a useless clutter of links you never end up actually benefitting from.
+You can always use **bookmarks,** but if you're like me, you know too many bookmarks tend to suck and end up just being a useless clutter of links you never end up actually benefitting from.